designstem/projects/frequency/index.md

 # Make a spinning animation II

-When the shutter speed of the camera syncs up with the speed of the turntable, You'll notice how frames will blend together into a seamless animation.
+><f-fact-icon size="small" /> When the shutter speed of the camera syncs up with the speed of the turntable, You'll notice how frames will blend together into a seamless animation.

 -

 <span class="bullet">1</span> First you need paper templates with spokes.